 The Tsay-ee-kah considers it necessary that there enter into the Government representatives of all the Socialist parties composing the Soviets of Workers', Soldiers' and Peasants' Deputies who recognise the conquests of the Revolution of November 7th-that is to say, the establishment of a Government of Soviets, the decrees on peace, land, workers' control over industry, and the arming of the working-class.
-The Tsay-ee-kah therefore resolves to propose negotiations concerning the constitution of the Government to all parties of the Soviet, and insists upon the following conditions as a basis:
+The Tsay-ee-kah therefore resolves to propose negotiatio concerning the constitution of the Government to all parties of the Soviet, and insist upon the following conditions as a basis:

 The Government is responsible to the Tsay-ee-kah.
 The Tsay-ee-kah shall be enlarged to 150 members.
 To these 150 delegates of the Soviets of Workers' and Soldiers' Deputies shall be added 75 delegates of the Provincial Soviets of Peasants' Deputies, 80 from the Front organisations of the Army and Navy, 40 from the Trade Unions (25 from the various All-Russian Unions, in proportion to their importance, 10 from the Vikzhel, and 5 from the Post and Telegraph Workers), and 50 delegates from the Socialist groups in the Petrograd City Duma.
 In the Ministry itself, at least one-half the portfolios must be reserved to the Bolsheviki.
 The Ministries of Labour, Interior and Foreign Affairs must be given to the Bolsheviki.
-The command of the garrisons of Petrograd and Moscow must remain in the hands of delegates of the Moscow and Petrograd Soviets.
+The command of the garrisons of Petrograd and Petrograd Soviets.